 For certain courses offered by the University, a student in an undergraduate degree program may earn credit by passing an equivalency examination administered by the appropriate school and department.
 Such an examination is at least equal in scope and difficulty to a final examination in the course, and may include materials supplied by CLEP or other agencies.

 A graduate program should be used to acquire new knowledge.
 Since the purpose of credit by examination is to validate prior knowledge, graduate credit may not be earned by examination.
 If a required course in the degree program is a repeat of prior learning, the student may request a waiver, thus making it possible to take elective courses that would increase knowledge.

-A student currently enrolled in a degree program at this University who desires credit by equivalency examination petitions the dean of the school offering the course, and, upon approval, pays a testing fee.
-See Schedule of Charges in the Financial Information section for examination fee.
+A student currently enrolled in a degree program at this University who desires credit by equivalency examination may petition the dean of the school offering the course, and, upon approval, pay a testing fee.
+See Schedule of Charges in the Financial Information section for the examination fee.